grafana/agent/docs/sources/flow/reference/components/module.http.md

 Before the first load of the module, the health is reported as `Unknown`.

-If the module is not loaded successfully, the current health displays as unhealthy and the health includes the error from loading the module.
+If the module is not loaded successfully, the current health displays as unhealthy, and the health includes the error from loading the module.

 ## Debug information